Deng Geu: Professional career

 In September 2020, he signed his first professional contract with Horsens IC, holder of six titles in the Basketligaen, Denmark's top basketball league.

-On July 21, 2021, he has signed with Rasta Vechta of the German ProA.
+On 21 July 2021 he signed with Rasta Vechta of the German ProA.
 In five games, Geu averaged 1.4 points and 2.8 rebounds per game.

+Texas Legends (2021–2022)

-On November 15, 2021, he was acquired by the Texas Legends of the NBA G League.
+On 15 November 2021 he was acquired by the Texas Legends of the NBA G League.

+Lusitânia EXPERT (2022–present)

+On 9 September 2022 Geu signed with Lusitânia EXPERT of the Liga Portuguesa de Basquetebol.

 National team

 Deng Geu has been a member of Uganda's national basketball team, nicknamed the Silverbacks.

 At the 2019 FIBA Basketball World Cup qualification in Nigeria he averaged 13.3 points and 11.3 rebounds per game.
 He further took part in the AfroCan 2019 qualifiers.

 Player profile

 Horsens IC publicly stated that they hired Deng because of his defensive abilities.